Sell Your Gold for Gold Coins?

 A Balanced Gold Portfolio

-Gold bullion and coinage is a significant part of the heavily traded commodities market.
+Gold bullion and coinage are a significant part of the heavily traded commodities market.
 As such, they are subject to price swings contingent upon global mining, minting, and trading activity.
 Those swings can be dramatic, thus coins should be a component of a balanced portfolio, rather than the lone ingredient.
 Like any other investment vehicle, gold coins should be steadily purchased over time (dollar cost averaging).
-This is to avoid going “all in” at the top, and risk a painful ride down if/when prices drop.
+This is to avoid going “all in” at the top and risk a painful ride down if/when prices drop.

 Bullion coins trade at a given spot price (often with a seller’s premium), rather than on face value.
 When traded, they must adhere to generally recognized purity standards.
-Thus, you’re heirloom gold jewelry isn’t going to have an equal value to a Canadian Gold Maple Leaf should you chose to melt it down into coinage if its purity is below industry standard (99.9%+).
+Thus, you’re heirloom gold jewelry isn’t going to have an equal value to a Canadian Gold Maple Leaf should you choose to melt it down into coinage if its purity is below industry standard (99.9%+).

 Gold Collector Coins